DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - ✏️restrict code to only essential apps
             - ✏️log all activity
 - 3.5.6 Cloud-based systems (e.g., Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS))
-    - **Cloud-based systems**: on-demand access to computing resources available from almost anywhere
+    - 📗**Cloud-based systems**: on-demand access to computing resources available from almost anywhere
         - 🍎Public Cloud: Operates a multitenant environments, where the services are delivered over the public Internet and shared across different organizations.
 In the public cloud computing model, the vendor builds a single platform that is shared among many different customers.
 This is also known as the shared tenancy model.
         - 🍎Private/Dedicated cloud: also known as a private cloud, is infrastructure operated solely for a single organization, whether managed internally or by a third-party, and hosted either internally or externally.
         - 🍎Hybrid cloud: is a composition of two or more cloud delivery models (private, community, or public) that remain distinct entities but are bound together, offering the benefits of multiple deployment models.